carpediem/JSend/documentation.md

 ## Sending the response

-You can directly send the JSend object with the `application/json` header as well as optionals headers with the `JSend::send` method.
+You can directly send the JSend object with the `application/json` header using the `JSend::send` method.
+Optionally, you can add more headers information using this method.

 ```php
 <?php